Where to find it: Go to Check-In > Clock In / Out.

 Why is a provider only seeing their own records?

-Staff who don’t have the Clock-In Skip permission are filtered to see only their own clock-in records by default.
+Staff without the Clock-In History Read permission are filtered to see only their own clock-in records by default.
 This is by design — most staff only need to see their own hours.
 Managers and admins with Clock-In History Read permission can see everyone.

 Can I edit someone else's time entry?